Agent Orange

 Agent Orange was produced in the United States beginning in the late 1940s and was used in industrial agriculture, and was also sprayed along railroads and power lines to control undergrowth in forests.
-During the Vietnam War, the U.S. military procured over 20,000,000 U.S.gal, consisting of a fifty-fifty mixture of 2,4-D and dioxin-contaminated 2,4,5-T. Nine chemical companies produced it: Dow Chemical Company, Monsanto Company, Diamond Shamrock Corporation, Hercules Inc., Thompson Hayward Chemical Co., United States Rubber Company (Uniroyal), Thompson Chemical Co., Hoffman-Taff Chemicals, Inc., and Agriselect.
+During the Vietnam War, the U.S. military procured over 20,000,000 U.S.gal.
+Nine chemical companies produced it, including Dow Chemical Company and Monsanto Company.